ConservationMetrics/superset-deployment/README.md

 #### Step 1: Maintenance page during database initialization

+To initialize things you need to define an "admin" user (which will likely never be used again) by adding environment variables `ADMIN_EMAIL` and `ADMIN_PASSWORD`.

 To avoid unwanted interactions between the app and database initialization, we start a new App by running _only_ the `superset-init` service.

 However App Service will kill after a couple minutes if it hasn't found a web server listening on port 8080 so we also run a tiny unimportant web server to keep things looking "healthy" while the database initialization runs.
 I use `wickerlabs/maintenance`; whatever you use make sure to vet it first that it won't leak your environment variables.